bugzmanov/nes_ebook/src/chapter_3_2.md

 ```

+Or by using rust lang [endian support for primitive types](https://doc.rust-lang.org/std/primitive.u16.html#method.from_le_bytes)

-Now we can try implement **reset** functionality properly.
-We would also have to adjust load and load_and_run:
+Now we can implement **reset** functionality properly.
+We will have to adjust load and load_and_run functions:
-* **load** method should load a program into PRG Rom space and save the reference to the code into 0xFFFC memory cell
+* **load** method should load a program into PRG ROM space and save the reference to the code into 0xFFFC memory cell
 * **reset** method should restore the state of all registers, and initialize program_counter by the 2-byte value stored at 0xFFFC